-Information regarding our current executive officers as of March 18, 2022 is set forth below.
-Each of our executive officers serves at the discretion of our Board of Directors and is elected annually by the Board to serve until a successor is duly elected.
+Information regarding our current executive officers as of March 25, 2024 is set forth below.
+Each of our executive officers serves at the discretion of our Board of Directors and is elected annually by the Board to serve until a successor is duly elected or their earlier resignation or termination.
 There are no familial relationships between any of our directors or executive officers.

-Name Age Position Todd J. Vasos 60 Chief Executive Officer and Director John W. Garratt 53 Executive Vice President and Chief Financial Officer Jeffery C. Owen 52 Chief Operating Officer Kathleen A. Reardon 50 Executive Vice President and Chief People Officer Steven G. Sunderland 58 Executive Vice President, Store Operations Emily C. Taylor 45 Executive Vice President and Chief Merchandising Officer Rhonda M. Taylor 54 Executive Vice President and General Counsel Carman R. Wenkoff 54 Executive Vice President and Chief Information Officer Antonio Zuazo 50 Executive Vice President, Global Supply Chain Anita C. Elliott 57 Senior Vice President and Chief Accounting Officer
+Name Age Position Todd J. Vasos 62 Chief Executive Officer and Director Kelly M. Dilts 55 Executive Vice President and Chief Financial Officer Steven R. Deckard 55 Executive Vice President, Store Operations and Development Kathleen A. Reardon 52 Executive Vice President and Chief People Officer Emily C. Taylor 48 Executive Vice President and Chief Merchandising Officer Rhonda M. Taylor 56 Executive Vice President and General Counsel Carman R. Wenkoff 56 Executive Vice President and Chief Information Officer Roderick J. West 52 Executive Vice President, Global Supply Chain Anita C. Elliott 59 Senior Vice President and Chief Accounting Officer

-Mr. Vasos has served as Chief Executive Officer and a member of our Board since June 2015.
-He joined Dollar General in December 2008 as Executive Vice President, Division President and Chief Merchandising Officer and was promoted to Chief Operating Officer in November 2013.
-Prior to joining Dollar General, Mr. Vasos served in executive positions with Longs Drug Stores Corporation for seven years, including Executive Vice President and Chief Operating Officer (February 2008 to November 2008) and Senior Vice President and Chief Merchandising Officer (2001 to 2008), where he was responsible for all pharmacy and front-end marketing, merchandising, procurement, supply chain, advertising, store development, store layout and space allocation, and the operation of three distribution centers.
-He also previously served in leadership positions at Phar-Mor Food and Drug Inc. and Eckerd Corporation.
+Mr. Vasos has served as our Chief Executive Officer since October 2023 and as a member of our Board of Directors since June 2015.
+He previously served as our Chief Executive Officer from June 2015 to November 2022, when he transitioned to Senior Advisor prior to retiring in April 2023.
+Mr. Vasos joined Dollar General in December 2008 as Executive Vice President, Division President and Chief Merchandising Officer and was promoted to Chief Operating Officer in November 2013.
+He was named Chief Executive Officer and joined the Company's Board of Directors in June 2015.
+Prior to joining Dollar General, Mr. Vasos served in leadership positions with Longs Drug Stores Corporation, Phar-Mor Food and Drug Inc. and Eckerd Corporation.
 Mr. Vasos has served as a director of KeyCorp since July 2020.